Griffith Halls of Residence is committed to maintaining an environmentally friendly presence on campus,.

 - 60% of our in-house appliances are already energy efficient and we intend to increase this percentage in the coming years.
 This includes a commitment to upgrading all apartment heating equipment by 2025.

-It’s important that we recognize much of the waste we throw into our general refuse is recycling can be re-used.
+It’s important that we recognize much of the waste we throw away can be re-used.

-With that in mind, in November we provided each apartment with their own recycling bin to ensure that all waste that can be re-used, is recycled.
+With that in mind, in late 2019 we provided each apartment with their own recycling bin to ensure that all waste that can be re-used, is recycled.

 The above bins, located in all apartments, can be used to recycle the following –